Global Warming Definition

 Global warming has led to an incredible increase in earth’s temperature.
 Since 1880, the earth’s temperature has increased by ~1 degrees.
 This has resulted in an increase in the melting of glaciers, which have led to an increase in the sea level.
 This could have devastating effects on coastal regions.

 Threats to the Ecosystem

-Global warming has affected the coral reefs that can lead to a loss of plant and animal lives.
+Global warming has affected the coral reefs that can lead to the loss of plant and animal lives.
 Increase in global temperatures has made the fragility of coral reefs even worse.